-Most successful entrepreneurs identified the niche to be filled before they dreamt up their vision and made it into reality – not the other way around.
-Any examples of exception are simply those that prove the rule (and they will have been flukes).
+Most successful entrepreneurs identified the niche to be filled before dreaming up a vision and making it into a reality – not the other way around.
+Any examples of exception are simply those that prove the rule, and will almost certainly have been flukes.
 Beware of randomly searching for ideas to suit your inclination to set up a business for the sake of setting up a business.
-It has been my experience that when someone wants something, or likes the idea of something, there is an unfortunate tendency to imagine that which is not there.
+It has been my experience that when somebody wants something, or likes the idea of something, there is an unfortunate tendency to imagine that which is not there.
 Bearing in mind that whimsical ‘blue sky’ thinking is responsible for some of the worst business ideas in history (though it certainly has its place), I strongly advise you to allow your open-on-impact parachute concept to marinate somewhat before you plough your life savings into it.

 WRITING THE BLUEPRINT >

 As stiff and boring as it may seem, writing a comprehensive business plan is wholly worthwhile, regardless of whether you are applying for any funding and even if the only people who actually end up reading it are your friends and family.
 The process of putting pen to paper, particularly when it comes to projecting the figures for your profit and loss, cash-flow and balance sheet, will focus your thinking by forcing you to explain exactly what your business is, how it will stack up financially, where it fits into the market, who your customers are, what you will sell, how you will sell it, and what you plan to do with your business in the long term.
 Even if you are only mirror-pitching, subjecting your idea to this structured scrutiny may well reveal that it is barking lunacy.
 That is not the realisation that you want to be having when you have just invested your last pound in it, and publicly stated that it is going to be the next Facebook.
 Far better to have this little eureka moment before you do any damage; when you can still make any necessary adjustments in sandbox mode.